Student Code of Conduct Appendix 11

 - Where possible, allow for six feet of personal distancing between others.

-- Proper handwashing and personal hygiene.
+- All individuals should use proper handwashing and personal hygiene.

 IF A STUDENT VIOLATES THESE EXPECTATIONS, THERE ARE CONSEQUENCES:

-Students who are removed from housing, suspended, or expelled for violating the above policies will not be eligible for a refund.
+Students who are removed from housing, suspended, or expelled for violating above policies will not be eligible for a refund.